lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - Entropy and evolution ([Styer, 2008](https://www.fisica.net/epistemologia/STYER_Entropy_and_Evolution.pdf)), a basic pedagogical paper explaining why evolution does not violate the 2nd law.
 - [A YouTube video by Veritasium on the concept of entropy](https://www.youtube.com/watch?v=DxL2HoqLbyA), with a section on entropy in life from 17:08.
 - A practical thermodynamic analysis of photosynthesis ([Keller, 2013](https://www.mb.uni-siegen.de/tts/personen/juk/biothermodynamik/photosynthese_neu.pdf)).
 - A rigorous exergy analysis of photosynthesis ([Petela, 2008](https://www.sciencedirect.com/science/article/abs/pii/S0038092X07001983)), with an emphasis on quantifying the exergy of sunlight.
-A summary of radiation exergy is given on this [Wikipedia page](https://en.wikipedia.org/wiki/Exergy#Exergy_Analysis_involving_Radiative_Heat_Transfer).
 - Biological catalysis of the hydrological cycle: life’s thermodynamic function ([Michaelian, 2012](https://hess.copernicus.org/articles/16/2629/2012/hess-16-2629-2012.pdf)), a comprehensive paper analysing the processes of life and solar radiation on the entropy and energy budgets of the Earth.

 ### Non-equilibrium thermodynamics: the driving force for life